PPC, SOLUTIONS 8

 Why choose chocolate or vanilla when you can have them both in the same cone?

 You don’t have to choose; you should use Google AdWords and Facebook Ads for a more comprehensive approach to digital marketing.

-Google AdWords and Facebook Ads have different strengths and benefits that work to promote your business.
+Google Ads and Facebook Ads have different strengths and benefits that work to promote your business.
 Let’s take a minute to discuss these so you can gain a better understanding of how each platform works.

 All over the globe, people use Google to search for things they need, or to find more information, more than 3.5 billion times each day.

-As all these queries are being made, Google AdWords uses keywords (the most common words people enter to search for products or services) to determine which ads will be displayed along with each list of search results.
+As all these queries are being made, Google Ads uses keywords (the most common words people enter to search for products or services) to determine which ads will be displayed along with each list of search results.

 So, if you search for “soft ice cream,” you might see a Google ad for Ben & Jerry’s, or a commercial soft serve ice cream maker, because “ice cream” is a common keyword phrase people use when they’re searching for these items.